rafaelromao/keyboards/readme.md

 The reference implementation is done in QMK, so it has all features supported.

-The qmk version recommended for this keymap is 0.22.10.
+The QMK version recommended for this keymap is 0.22.10.

 The tested boards are listed below: